Workers Comp FAQ

 How do I know if I’m covered by workers’ compensation?

 Today, Oregon requires most employers to carry workers’ compensation insurance for their employees.
 Employers with one or more employees must carry workers’ compensation insurance.
 Employers who use independent contractors are not required to carry coverage by the state of Oregon.
-Watch out, employers try to call you an independent contractor even if you are not.
-In fact, you may be an employee, and able to get your injury covered, even if you think you are not.
+If you are not classified as an independent contractor, then your employer should have workers’ compensation coverage.

 Can my employer tell me where to get medical treatment?

-No. Your employer cannot dictate where you receive your medical treatment.
-At your first appointment, your doctor should complete a Workers’ and Physician’s Report for Workers’ Compensation Claims, From 827, and send it to the insurance company.
+Under Oregon law, you have the choice to select your own treating doctor or choose one from the insurance company’s managed care organization.
+Your employer cannot dictate where you receive your medical treatment.
+At your first appointment, your doctor must complete a Workers’ and Physician’s Report for Workers’ Compensation Claims and send it to the insurance company.

 Do I have to follow up with the doctor that I am directed to at an urgent care clinic or the emergency room?